SSIS Slowly Changing Dimension Type 1

 SCD Source Table 2

-If you observe the above image, the Department Name of the EmployeId (253022876) is different from original value (it has changed from ‘Marketing’ to ‘Sales’ and We have a new record with EmployeId 253022870.
+If you observe the above image, the Department Name of the EmployeId (253022876) is different from the original value (it has changed from ‘Marketing’ to ‘Sales’, and We have a new record with EmployeId 253022870.
 Our task is to insert the new record and update the Department Name of the second record.

 SSIS Slowly Changing Dimension Type 1 example

 STEP 1: Open BIDS and Drag and drop the data flow task from the toolbox to the control flow.
-Next, name it as SSIS Slowly Changing Dimension Type 1.
+Next, name it SSIS Slowly Changing Dimension Type 1.

 SSIS Slowly Changing Dimension Type 1 - 3